-These YARN AND TWIG CHRISTMAS TREE ORNAMENTS are easy for kids of all ages to make.
+These Yarn And Twig Christmas Tree Ornaments are fun for kids of all ages to make.
 All you need are some twigs from the yard, a few buttons and some scrap yarn to make them.

 You know it’s December when my daycare hooligans crank out the Christmas Crafts at the rate that they are these days.
 Our latest Christmas craft is an adorable and super-easy twig and yarn Christmas tree ornament.

 We’ve made a ton of little Christmas tree crafts here in my daycare over the years.

-In fact, a few years ago, this same bunch of kids made these wool-wrapped wrapped Christmas trees, but their fine-motor skills and co-ordination is much more developed now, so today’s yarn and twig trees look a little more sophisticated.
+In fact, a few years ago, this same bunch of kids made these wool-wrapped wrapped Christmas trees, but their fine-motor skills and co-ordination is much more advanced now, so today’s ornaments are a little more sophisticated.

 Some colour suggestions

-I just love the colours of yarn the kids chose for these ornaments, but they’d look beautiful made with neutral coloured yarn and natural wooden buttons as well.
+I love the funky, vibrant colours the kids chose for these ornaments, but they’d look beautiful made with neutral colours and wooden buttons, or white yarn with colourful buttons.
+You could also use traditional Christmas colours and use red or green yarn with silver buttons.

 - twigs gathered from the yard